On the fence about deciding whether to start a blog or not?

 I can personally vouch this benefit of blogging.

-Blogging is not simply about writing or expressing your views, it does more than just improving your writing skills.
+Blogging is not simply about writing or expressing your views, it does more than just improve your writing skills.

 With blogging, you can :